MIT Art, Design and Technology University

 The MIT Art, Design and Technology University (MIT-ADT) established in 2015, is an autonomous private university in Rajbaug Loni Kalbhor, Pune, Maharashtra, India.
 It is part of the MIT Group of Institutions.

 History

 The MIT Group of Institutions established a campus in Rajbaug Loni Kalbhor in 2004.
 The campus was incorporated as a distinct university, MIT-ADT, in June 2016, under the provisions of the MIT Art, Design and Technology University Act, 2015.

 Academics

-The institute offers Graduate and Postgraduate level courses, namely Graduate Diploma Program (GDP) Postgraduate Diploma Program (PGDP).
+The institute offers graduate and postgraduate level courses, the Graduate Diploma Program (GDP) Postgraduate Diploma Program (PGDP).